phantuanminh/centralized-logging/README.md

    - Use the UI at localhost:8080
    - Add Clickhouse URI to Superset: clickhouse://clickhouse:8123
    - Then you should be able to visualize some ClickHouse Tables

+## Issues

+To summarize, 3 things that I was not able to do yet includes:

+- Making ClickHouse handle JSON messages from Kafka (JSON mapping)
+- Merging all logging services into 1 logging container, so the demo is still using 4 containers: Kafka, Zookeeper, ClickHouse, Superset.
+- Fix the Superset - ClickHouse bug: Superset can connect to ClickHouse just fine, can recognize the table, but data on the table is always empty?
+Although the table is actually NOT empty.

 ## Reference